 Without further ado, here are some varieties to consider and explore.
 Enjoy!

 This Asian red mustard green is as strikingly beautiful as it was easy to grow.
 It looks amazing in salad mixes due to its deep dark leaves which are as close to black as we have ever seen on a leafy green.
 The taste is slightly pungent.
 They germinated in a super quick 2 days.

-Love me some pak choi in my stir fry!
-This variety is upright and skinny vs. wide and sprawling which means that not only can I fit more jars on my shelf but it is great tasting to boot.
+I love Pak Choi in my stir fry!
+This variety is upright and skinny vs. wide and sprawling which means that I can fit more jars on my shelf AND it tastes great to boot.

 This is a beautiful looking heirloom that quickly filled the jar with its whorls of green goodness.